 - Do not uninstall ArcGIS Data Store before installing the new version.

-Prior to the 10.5 release of ArcGIS Data Store, both a relational and tile cache data store were created when you configured a data store.
+Prior to the 10.5 release of ArcGIS Data Store, both a relational and a tile cache data store were created when you configured a data store.
 However, if no one in your organization ever published a hosted scene layer to the portal and you are upgrading from 10.3.x or 10.4.x, the tile cache data store is not configured and you do not have to upgrade it.